 Notice that given a solution $m(x)$ of \eqref{y4d} we can generate other solutions by translation and rescaling ruled by the parameters $x_0$, $\beta$, and $\lambda$, all of them being possibly complex:

-This allows us to change the domain/coupling constant as desired; for convenience we set $g=1$.
-In general such scaling will alter the boundary conditions, however scaling invariant conditions, i.e. $m=0$, $\infty$, are left unchanged.
-We remark that the scaling \eqref{y4dscal} applies also to other values of $d$ and it will thus be useful for the other values of $d$ considered.
+This allows us to change the domain or coupling constant as desired; for convenience we set $g=1$.
+In general such scaling will alter the boundary conditions, however scaling invariant conditions, i.e., $m=0$, $\infty$, are left unchanged.
+We remark that the scaling \eqref{y4dscal} also applies to other values of $d$ and it will thus be useful in the {next subsections}.